gaehlerm/SoftwareEngineering/README.md

 # 30. Software Architecture

-// This chapter still needs a lot of work!

 Architecture: "The decisions you wish you could get right early." - Ralph Johnson

 In this chapter, I'm only giving a high level introduction on what software architecture is.
 I'm not an expert on software architecture and I'll leave the details to more specialized books.
 [Clean Architecture], [Fundamentals of Software Architecture]